 How will I fund my time abroad?

-Students from England, Wales and Northern Ireland are advised to contact the Recruitment & International Office to confirm their tuition fee arrangements.
+- Students from England, Wales and Northern Ireland are advised to contact the Exchange Team in the Recruitment and International Office to confirm their tuition fee arrangements.

 Can I apply for a student loan if I am studying abroad?

-Yes you can.
-Generally any loans, scholarships or bursaries should not be adversely affected if you study abroad.
+- Yes you can.
+Generally any loans, scholarships or bursaries should not be affected if you study abroad.

 Are there any scholarships available?